Adaptogenic Hot Chocolate—aka Stress-busting Hot Cocoa

 - Coconut Milk Powder

-- Tocos / Rice Bran Solubles – (optional instead of coconut milk powder or as an add-on).
+- Tocos/Rice Bran Solubles – An optional ingredient to use instead of coconut milk powder or as an add-on.
 Tocos gives lots of creaminess to dairy-free drinks.

 - Maca – Known to have antioxidant, anti-inflammatory, and neuroprotective properties.

 - He Shou Wu – He shou wu is said to “build the blood” and be super nourishing.
-Legend has it that a 58-year-old man apparently took this herb and lived to be 130.
-He had a son whom he named He Shou Wu.
-This son also took it, lived to be 160, and had dark hair when he died.
+Legend has it that a 58-year-old man apparently took this herb and lived to be 130 and that his son (named He Shou Wu) also took this, lived to be 160, and had dark hair when he died.

 - Lion's Mane – Lion's mane is known for many benefits including the potential to regenerate nerves and for being neuroprotective.